Sunday, February 28, 2010

 Electric shock collar ban in Wales, is the U.S. next?

+What is a shock collar?
 The term shock collar is a term used to describe a family of electronic training collars (also called e-collars or electronic collars).
 The collar produces an static pulse stimulation at varying degrees of intensity and duration to the dog via a small transmitter incorporated into a dog collar.
 Some collar models also include a tone or vibrational setting, as an alternative to or in conjunction with the static pulse stimulation.
 Others include integration with Internet mapping capabilities and GPS to locate canines or alert owners of their whereabouts.

 Early electronic collars were used to "stop and shock" hunting dogs who were diverted from their job by distractions, such as chasing prey animals which were not being hunted by the handler, or to force the dog to release an animal it had retrieved for the handler.